MovingtoMars/Passambler/README.md

 # Passambler
-Passambler is a simple scripting language that is able to perform simple actions.
+Passambler is a simple scripting language.

 The language isn't finished yet, so stay tuned.